Mhapankar123/DjangoProject/README.md

 # DjangoProject
 This is an django project where a user can add eventname, it's descritpion, location and can also upload a image.
-This all data will be displayed on an another page.
+This all data will be displayed on another page.

 # Screenshots
 ![](media/images/SS1.JPG)